During the current trade crisis with Communist China, I have been reading a lot about Chinese ownership of various Australian interests.

 Aside from wineries (an issue very close to my heart), Chinese Communist interests own Ansell, Swisse, Bellamys, Altinta Energy, and Energy Australia.

-Landbridge, a Chinese company closed aligned to the communist regime, has a 99 year lease on the Port of Darwin.
+Landbridge, a Chinese company closely aligned to the communist regime, has a 99 year lease on the Port of Darwin.
 This was approved in 2015 by then cabinet minister the Hon.
 Andrew Robb, much to the chagrin of our friends and allies, the Americans.
 A year later, Mr Robb, in retiring from politics, accepted a $880,000 per year consultancy with Landbridge immediately upon his departure from Federal Parliament.

 He resigned from this consultancy in February 2019, just as laws were being tightened on lobbying and foreign interests.